EYBlockchain/starlight/WRITEUP.md

   - The state must be partitioned.
   - The caller of any function which includes an `unknown` decorator needn't provide knowledge of the preimage of any 'part' of the state (because they don't 'know' it).
 - `known`
-  - The state may or may not be whole/partitioned.
+  - The state must be whole.
-    - If the state is decorated as `unknown` elsewhere, then it's partitioned; otherwise, it's simplest to treat it as whole.
-  - The caller of any function which includes a `known` decorator must provide proof of knowledge of the preimage of the commitment (if whole) or proof of knowledge of the preimages of _some_ 'part' commitments (if partitioned).
+  - The caller of any function which includes a `known` decorator must provide proof of knowledge of the preimage of the commitment.

 These `known`/`unknown` decorators are only required before 'incrementing statements' (`a = a + b`, `a += b`, `a++`, `++a`), because an 'incrementation' is the only type of operation which can be performed by someone who doesn't _know_ or _own_ the _entire_ state.
 (See earlier explanations in the 'whole' and 'partitioned' sections).

-*You might argue that the _owner_ of a secret state `a` might not be the _only_ person who _knows_ the secret `a`.
+\*You might argue that the _owner_ of a secret state `a` might not be the _only_ person who _knows_ the secret `a`.
 For example, in a private transaction protocol, a 'sender' will create a commitment for a 'recipient'.
 So two parties would actually 'know' the secret (the contents of the preimage), whilst only one party (the recipient) would 'own' the secret (i.e. be able to nullify it).

 You might then argue that the word `known` is therefore misleading, if the eventual protocol which is created enforces the caller to provide proof of _ownership_, which is a stronger requirement than proof of _knowledge_.
 However, if the protocol were to enforce the weaker requirement that the caller need only provide proof of _knowledge_ of the secret, the caller would also need to provide proof of the 'currency' of the secret; that it hasn't already been nullified.
 And to provide proof that something hasn't been nullified, requires knowledge of the nullifier in order to show non-inclusion in the nullifier set.
 And so we find that one cannot provide a weaker proof of _knowledge_ of a secret, without actually being the _owner_ of the secret.
 And so to decorate a state change as `known` has unambiguous consequences.